jess789550/Rshiny_FH_Splice_App/README.md

 Delta_logit_psi is the main score is predicted by MMSplice, which shows the effect of the variant on the inclusion level (PSI percent spliced in) of the exon.
 0 is the most lenient threshold and 2 is the strictest.

+Although GeneSplicer has low recall, it has been added at a clinical scientist's request.
+A context of 100 base pairs (default) was used which means is the amount of sequence included either side of the variant.

-Other tools considered were either of low recall (GeneSplicer), too slow (Spliceator, DSSP, Pangolin, DNABERT) or were deprecated (KipoiSplice, PresPSI-SVR, Splice2Deep, S-CAP).
+Other tools considered were either too slow (Spliceator, DSSP, Pangolin, DNABERT) or were deprecated (KipoiSplice, PresPSI-SVR, Splice2Deep, S-CAP).

+The gnomAD allele frequency can be filter to less than or equal to 0, 0.0001, 0.0002 (PM2), 0.002 (BS1), 0.005 (BA1), or None (no filter).

 # How to use
 Use sliders to filter data then press "submit".

 NOTE: Please press "submit" again after using splice variant table column filters.